jawah/niquests/README.md

 [^9]: you must use a custom DNS resolver so that it can preemptively connect using HTTP/3 over QUIC when remote is compatible.
 [^10]: performance measured when leveraging a multiplexed connection with or without uses of any form of concurrency as of July 2024.
 The research compared `httpx`, `requests`, `aiohttp` against `niquests`.
 See https://github.com/Ousret/niquests-stats
 [^11]: enabled when using a custom DNS resolver.
+[^12]: available only when using HTTP/3 over QUIC and that the remote server support also the same post-quantum key-exchange algorithm.
+Also, the `qh3` installed version must be >= 1.1.